eccervantes/DockerLab/README.md

-# Welcome to the RTE Docker Lab
+# Welcome to Docker Lab 🐋
 Our goal is to make you feel comfortable enough to start using docker by yourself.

 There is no need to install docker in your machine, you can use